archiverjs/node-archiver/website/docs/archiver_api.md

 - `filepath` - String - The symlink path (within archive).
 - `target` - String - The target path (within archive).
 - `mode` - Number - The entry permissions.

+## Entry Data

+The entry data object may contain the following properties:

+#### Core Entry Properties

+- `name` - String - Sets the entry name including internal path.
+- `date` - String | Date - Sets the entry date.
+- `mode` - Number - Sets the entry permissions.
+- `prefix` - String - Sets a path prefix for the entry name.
+Useful when working with methods like `directory` or `glob`.
+- `stats` - fs.Stats - Sets the stat data for this entry allowing for reduction of fs.stat calls.

+#### ZIP Entry Properties

+- `store` - Boolean - Sets the compression method to STORE.

 ## Format Registration